oasis-tcs/openc2-ap-hunt/ap-hunt-v1.0.md

 > the v2 LS progresses "Actuator" should become "Profile"

-* Actuator:  A set of specifiers defined in this specification that are meaningful in the context of SBOM
+* Actuator:  A set of specifiers defined in this specification that are meaningful in the context of threat hunting

 ### 2.1.1 Actions